 Sleep Dentistry Can Be another Name for Sedation Dentistry

-Sometimes people use “sleep dentistry” as a more friendly-sounding term for sedation dentistry .
+Sometimes people use “sleep dentistry” as a more friendly-sounding term for sedation dentistry.
 This is a little bit of a misnomer because you are not asleep during sedation dentistry, you’re just less aware of your surroundings and certainly less anxious.
-You can hear and respond to instructions by the dentist, but you may not remember much about your appointment.
+You can hear and respond to instructions from the dentist, but you may not remember much about your appointment.

 Sleep Dentistry Can Be a Type of Sedation Dentistry